UCI-CARL/CARLsim4/projects/README.md

   ```

 ### Monitoring of specific neuron types
 The membrane potential (intracellular recording) and spikes (extracellular recording) of each neuron of a neuron type can be monitored and stored using the NeuronMonitor and SpikeMonitor CARLsim classes, respectively.
-To instantiate either monitor in a network simulation, it can be done so as follows:
+To instantiate either monitor in a network simulation, it can be done so as follows (more details can be found at the bottom of page [here](https://github.com/UCI-CARL/CARLsim4/blob/feat/meansdSTPPost_hc/projects/synchronous/ca3_snn_GPU_02_16_20_HC_IM_baseline/generateCONFIGStateSTP.h) and top of page [here](https://github.com/UCI-CARL/CARLsim4/blob/feat/meansdSTPPost_hc/projects/synchronous/ca3_snn_GPU_02_16_20_HC_IM_baseline/generateCONFIGStateSTP.h)):

 ```
   // Define a NeuronMonitor for the Pyramidal neuron type